muicss/js-seed/README.md

 js-seed is a skeleton project for JavaScript apps and packages.
 You can use it to quickly bootstrap your JavaScript projects.

-The skeleton project contains a sample application with the following features:
+This project contains a sample application with the following features:

  * npm for dependency management
- * gulp.js for builds
+ * Gulp.js for builds
- * sass for css templating
+ * Sass for css templating
  * CommonJS module syntax for code modularity
  * Browserify for frontend dependency management
- * uglify for JavaScript compression
+ * Uglify for JavaScript compression
  * Jest for unit testing
- * nodejs entrypoint
+ * Node.js entrypoint

-Our goal is to help developers build JavaScript apps from the ground up using current best practices.
-If you have any suggestions for how to improve the design of the skeleton please create a GitHub issue.
+Our goal is to help developers build JavaScript apps and packages from the ground up using current best practices.
+If you have any suggestions for how to improve the `js-seed` skeleton please create a GitHub issue.

 ## Directory structure